tpgmartin/machine-learning-nanodegree/capstone/report.md

 k-nearest neighbours[3], and a range of neural network implementations[4].
 There have therefore been a number of different approaches shown to be suitable to classify the dataset correctly.
-A paper by Hartwick[5] is particularly relevant for this projet as he has provided a clear analysis of the dataset without any further preprocessing with an SVM classifier.
+A paper by Hartwick[5] is particularly relevant for this project as he has provided a clear analysis of the dataset without any further preprocessing with an SVM classifier.
 For these reasons, this paper will form a benchmark for the following analysis.